 Mathematics is an iceberg on which the Titanic of modern empiricism founders.
-It is good now and then to remind ourselves why, and Gottlob Frege’s famous critique of John Stuart Mill in is a useful starting point.
+It is good now and then to remind ourselves why, and Gottlob Frege’s famous critique of John Stuart Mill in The Foundations of Arithmetic is a useful starting point.
 Whether Frege is entirely fair to Mill is a matter of debate.
 Still, the fallacies he attributes to Mill are often committed by others.
 For example, occasionally a student will suggest that the proposition that 2 + 2 = 4 is really just a generalization from our experience of finding four things present after we put one pair next to another – and that if somehow a fifth thing regularly appeared whenever we did so, then 2 and 2 would make 5.

 A comparable thesis from Mill that is criticized by Frege is the claim that the proposition that 1 + 2 = 3 is made true by our experience of finding that a group of objects that looks like OOO can be separated into two groups that look like O and OO.
 Frege jokes that in that case it is a good thing that all the objects in the world aren’t nailed down, otherwise we wouldn’t be able to separate them and thus it wouldn’t be true that 1 + 2 = 3.
 In fact, of course, 1 + 2 = 3 would still be true even in this scenario, in which case Mill’s account is wrong.